EcsRx/ecsrx/docs/observable-groups.md

 ## Filtration Flow

 ```
-IEntityCollectionManager	<-  This contains all pools, which in turn contains ALL entities
+IEntityCollectionManager	<-  This contains all collections, which in turn contains ALL entities
      |
      |
 IObservableGroup      		<-  This filters all entities down to only ones which are within the group